Sejsel/aoc2024-ksplang/README.md

 The first task is quite nice, and it can be done without text mode as the input is just numbers.
 Writing the solution to the first part didn't take too long.

-#### Part 2 (2024-12-04)
+#### Day 1 Part 2 (2024-12-04)
 Made a little summary generator to generate that table above.
-Somehow it's too enjoyable to
+Somehow it's too enjoyable to try to get the instruction count down.